BehaviorTree/btcpp_website/docs/tutorial-advanced/tutorial_16_global_blackboard.md

 Notes:

-- The prefix "@" works both when used in an InputPort or in the scripting language.
+- The prefix "@" works both when used in an Input / Output Port or in the scripting language.
 - No remapping is needed in the Subtrees.
 - When accessing the blackboard directly in the main loop, no prefix "@" is needed.